Finding the VIN or Serial number of your Glassic

 In both cases, the VIN tag is on the driver's side door post.
 Not on the door itself, but on the upright that has the door hinges attached.
 The Glassic tags were plastic, pop riveted on, and the Replicars were aluminum looking stickers.
 Here are samples of each.

-The serial number by the factory is shown in these pictures.
+The serial number by the factory is shown in the above pictures.
 There is no

 indication that these OTHER VIN locations were used on the pre-76 Glassic-named